lucaswang977/devenv-config/README.md

 ## Memo of keybindings
 *Keep updating*

-### Zsh with Zellij
-* Float a window to execute some commands then hide: ctrl+p w
-* Lock the all the other keybindings from Zellij: ctrl+g

 ### NeoVim with LunarVim
 * <Space-sk> to show all the commands
 * <Space-f> find files